 - Jury duty.
 In Rhode Island, employees are entitled to unpaid leave for jury service.
 Employers may not take away raises, promotions, seniority, or other benefits because of jury service.
 Employers who fire or penalize employees for jury duty may be subject to criminal penalties.

 - Family and medical leave.
 Rhode Island employees are protected by the federal Family Medical Leave Act (FMLA).
 This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
 Employees must be reinstated to the same position they previously held once their FMLA leave is over.
 To learn more, see Nolo’s FMLA page.
 Rhode Island has its own family medical leave and military family leave laws.
 State law also requires employers to provide time off for school activities or conferences.
 And, Rhode Island is one of a handful of states that has a temporary disability insurance program, which provides some wage replacement for employees who are temporarily unable to work due to a disability (including pregnancy).
+This program was recently extended to include temporary caregiver leave, so new parents and employees who need time to care for a family member with a serious health condition may receive some wage replacement as well.
 For all the details, see Nolo’s article Rhode Island Family and Medical Leave.

 What to Do Next